croque-scp/scp/articles/scp-3211/src/en/document.ejs.md

 So, the first stage is what you see when you walk into the cell for the first time; what SCP-3211 really is.
-It's <%= anomaly.base ? "nothing" : anomaly.prose.informalDescription
+It's <%= base ? "nothing" : prose.informalDescription
 %>.
 Obviously, as soon as my mnestics wear off, I'll forget that.
 And so will you.
 I assume you've taken mnestics.

-The second stage is whatever memory SCP-3211 injects over itself when you've seen <%= anomaly.prose.possessivePronoun ?  anomaly.prose.possessivePronoun : "it"
+The second stage is whatever memory SCP-3211 injects over itself when you've seen <%= prose.possessivePronoun ?  prose.possessivePronoun : "it"
 %> for more than 6 minutes.
-Last time I saw <%= anomaly.prose.possessivePronoun ?  anomaly.prose.possessivePronoun : "it"
+Last time I saw <%= prose.possessivePronoun ?  prose.possessivePronoun : "it"
 %>, I remembered seeing... my son, who would be six.
 That was the second stage for me.

-The third stage is that you can't perceive <%= anomaly.prose.possessivePronoun ?  anomaly.prose.possessivePronoun : "it"
+The third stage is that you can't perceive <%= prose.possessivePronoun ?  prose.possessivePronoun : "it"
 %> at all.
-Its disguise is complete and <%= anomaly.prose.objectPronoun ?  anomaly.prose.objectPronoun : "it"
+Its disguise is complete and <%= prose.objectPronoun ?  prose.objectPronoun : "it"
 %>'s hidden from you.

 I think I know why <%=
-  anomaly.prose.objectPronoun ?  anomaly.prose.objectPronoun : "it"
+  prose.objectPronoun ?  prose.objectPronoun : "it"
 %> wants to hide.
 I just... need to put the words into a sentence.

 It's getting hard to think.
 My thoughts feel like walking through